 The way a breast is structured is very different from a bottle, feeder, or a pacifier.
 Giving your baby any of these would confuse the baby as the sucking mechanism is different.

 When your baby suckles from a breast, he uses about 40 facial muscles to draw milk.
 The baby should latch on well to the breasts to get a tummy full of milk.
 When he is sucking from a breast:

 - The baby’s mouth should be wide open.

-- He should have the areola (the dark circle near the nipples) completely in his mouth.
+- He should have most of the areola (the dark circle near the nipples) in his mouth.

-- The baby’s tongue should be forward, below the lower gums, and should be cupped around the milk ducts.
+- The baby’s tongue should be forward, below the lower gums, and should be cupped around the nipple.

-- The baby then uses his lips and tongue together to suck the milk from the breast.
+- The baby then uses his tongue to create negative pressure to get the milk from the breast.
 If the baby suckles only from the nipple, then he is not getting enough milk.